ShangQingTu/ChatLog/README.md

 # ⏳ ChatLog: Recording and Analysing ChatGPT Across Time

 # Overview
-This repository stores data and code for the paper `ChatLog: Recording and Analysing ChatGPT Across Time` [[abs](https://arxiv.org/abs/2304.14106)][[pdf](https://arxiv.org/pdf/2304.14106.pdf)].
+This repository stores data and code for the paper `ChatLog: Recording and Analysing ChatGPT Across Time`

-While there are abundant researches about evaluating ChatGPT on natural language understanding and generation tasks, few studies have investigated how ChatGPT's behavior changes over time.
-In this paper, we collect a coarse-to-fine temporal dataset called ChatLog, consisting of two parts that update monthly and daily: **ChatLog-Monthly** is a dataset of **38,730** question-answer pairs collected every month including questions from both the reasoning and classification tasks. **ChatLog-Daily**, on the other hand, consists of ChatGPT's responses to **1000** identical questions for long-form generation **every day**.
-We conduct comprehensive automatic and human evaluation to provide the evidence for the existence of ChatGPT evolving patterns.
-We further analyze the unchanged characteristics of ChatGPT over time by extracting its knowledge and linguistic features.
-We find some stable features to improve the robustness of a RoBERTa-based detector on new versions of ChatGPT.
-We will continuously maintain our project on GitHub.
+ChatGPT has achieved great success and can be considered to have acquired an infrastructural status.
+There are abundant works for evaluating ChatGPT on benchmarks.
+However, existing benchmarks encounter two challenges: (1) Disregard for periodical evaluation and (2) Lack of fine-grained features.
+In this paper, we construct ChatLog, an ever-updating dataset with large-scale records of diverse long-form ChatGPT responses for 21 NLP benchmarks from March, 2023 to now.
+We conduct a comprehensive performance evaluation to find that most capabilities of ChatGPT improve over time except for some abilities, and there exists a step-wise evolving pattern of ChatGPT.
+We further analyze the inherent characteristics of ChatGPT by extracting the knowledge and linguistic features.
+We find some stable features that stay unchanged and apply them on the detection of ChatGPT-generated texts to improve the robustness of cross-version detection.
+We will continuously maintain our project at  GitHub.

 ![](./config/model_system_v3.png)